-A teenager was decapitated by the Robespierre Reign of Terror roller coaster Saturday at Six Flags Over Georgia, authorities said.
-The young man exceeded the maximum height requirement for the ride but apparently slipped in unnoticed by ticket takers.
+A teenager has been decapitated by the Robespierre Reign of Terror roller coaster Saturday at Six Flags Over Georgia, authorities said.
+The young man exceeded the maximum height requirement for the ride, but apparently slipped in unnoticed by ticket takers.

 Six Flags officials are uncertain why the 7-ft-tall bucktoothed native of Springfield, South Carolina chose to bypass the many multilingual signs clearly listing height limits and the gruesome effects of decapitation, a spokeswoman said in a news release.

-Authorities are investigating reports from witnesses who said the teen slumped down in while in line, repeatedly pretended to tie his shoe and employed other diversionary tactics to gain his ill-fated seat.
+Authorities are investigating reports from witnesses who said the teen slumped down while in line, repeatedly pretended to tie his shoelaces, and employed other diversionary tactics to gain his ill-fated seat.

-Six Flags said it closed the roller coaster after the Saturday afternoon accident out of respect for all those who gave their lives for France between 1789-1799.
+Six Flags said it closed the roller coaster after the Saturday afternoon accident out of respect for all those who gave their lives for France between 1789 and 1799.

 No one under six feet tall riding on the roller coaster was injured, though a few were bespattered with gore.